jackmanuel/python-music-bot/README.md

 # Discord Music Bot

 A straightforward Discord music bot built with `discord.py`.
-It plays audio from YouTube, manages a queue, and tracks user song request statistics.
+It plays audio from YouTube and SoundCloud, manages a queue, and tracks user song request statistics.

 ## Features

-*   Play music from YouTube via search or direct URL.
+*   Play music from YouTube and SoundCloud via search or direct URL.
 *   Full queue management: add, view (`!q`), skip, remove, and clear.
 *   Show what's currently playing (`!np`).
 *   User stats: see how many songs you (`!stats`) or others have requested.